lennybronner/lennybronner.github.io/index.md

 * unstructured data search tools that let journalists quickly search over multiple data sources to find relevant ledes

-Generally, I’m interested in natural language processing and quantitive text analysis.
-Prior to joining The Post, I worked for Sidewire, a San Francisco-based media startup that sadly no longer exists.
+Generally, I’m interested in natural language processing and quantitive text analysis, though my current focus lies with election related data.
+Prior to joining The Post, I was a part-time data scientist at Sidewire, a San Francisco-based media startup that sadly no longer exists.
+My main focuses at Sidewire were recommender engines and network analyses of users.

 I have an M.Sc in Statistics and a B.Sc in Mathematical and Computational Science, both from Stanford University.